-So here I am, giving it another try.
-This time I take aim at two kinds of practices among doctoral students in education that are particularly prominent right now and also particularly problematic for the future health of the field.
-Most students don’t fit in either category, but the very existence of these practices threatens to pollute the pool.
-One practice is the effort to become a hardcore academic technician; the other is the effort to become a hardcore justice warrior.
-Though at one level they represent opposite orientations toward research, at another level they have in common the urge to serve as social engineers intent of fixing social problems.
+One tendency is the urge to become a hard-core academic technician; the other is the urge to become a hard-core justice warrior.
+Although, on one level, they represent opposite orientations toward research, on another level, they have in common the proclivity to serve as social engineers intent on fixing social problems.
 The antidotes to these two tendencies, I suggest, are to take a dose of humility every day and to approach educational research as a form of play.
 Let’s play with ideas instead of being hell-bent on tinkering with the social machinery.

 The Academic Technician

-One role that education doctoral students adopt is academic technician.
-In practice, this means concentrating on learning the craft of a particular domain of educational research.
+If you adopt the role of academic technician, that means in practice that you concentrate on learning the craft of a particular domain of social science research.
 Not that there’s anything wrong with craft.
 Without it, we wouldn’t be a profession at all but just a bunch of amateurs.
 The problem comes from learning the craft too well.
 That means apprenticing yourself to an expert in your subfield and adopting all the practices and perspectives that this expert represents.

-One flaw with this approach is that it treats educational research as a field whose primary problems are technical.
-It’s all about immersing yourself in cutting-edge research methodologies and diligently applying these to whatever data meets their assumptions.
-Often the result is scholarship that is technically expert and substantively deficient.
-Your aim is to be able to defend the validity of your findings more than their significance, since at colloquia where this kind of work is presented the arguments are mostly focused on whether the methodology warrants the modest claims made by the author.
+One flaw with this approach is that it treats social science as a domain whose primary problems are technical.
+It’s all about immersing yourself in cutting-edge research methodologies and diligently applying them to whatever data meet their assumptions.
+Often, the result is scholarship that is technically expert and substantively deficient.
+Your aim is to be able to defend the validity of your findings more than their significance, since at colloquia where such work is presented, the arguments mostly focus on whether the methodology warrants the modest claims the author is making.

-The focus on acquiring technical skills diverts students from engaging with the big issues in the field of education, which are primarily normative.
+The focus on acquiring technical skills diverts students from engaging with the big issues in a field such as education, which are primarily normative.
 Education is an effort to form children into the kinds of adults we want them to be.
 So the central issues in education revolve around the ends we want to accomplish and the values we hold dear.
 The key conflicts are about purpose rather than practice.
-Technical skills are not sufficient to explore these issues, and by concentrating too much on acquiring these purportedly hard skills we turn our attention away from the normative concerns that by comparison seem awfully squishy.
+Technical skills are not sufficient to explore these issues, and by concentrating too much on acquiring such purportedly hard skills, we turn our attention away from the normative concerns that by comparison seem awfully squishy.

 The Justice Warrior

-Another scholarly role that doctoral students adopt is justice warrior.
-If the first role ranks means over ends, this one canonizes ends and dispenses with means altogether.
-All that matters is your frequently expressed commitment to particular values of social justice.
-You can’t express these values too often or too vehemently, since the mission is all important and the enemies resisting the mission are legion.
+If the academic technician ranks means over ends, the justice warrior canonizes ends and dispenses with means altogether — all that matters is your frequently expressed commitment to particular values of social justice.
+You can’t express those values too often or too vehemently, since the mission is all important and the enemies resisting the mission are legion.
 As a result, your position is perpetually atop the high horse of righteous indignation.
-The primary targets of your scholarship are sexism, racism, and colonialism, with social class coming in a distant fourth.
+The primary targets of your scholarship are sexism, racism and colonialism, with social class coming in a distant fourth.

-For justice warriors, every class, colloquium, meeting, and paper is an opportunity to signal your virtue.
-This has the effect of stifling the conversation, since it’s hard for anyone to come back with a critical comment without looking sexist, racist, or colonialist.
-Once you establish the high ideological ground, it’s easy to defend your position without having to draw on data, methods, or logic.
+For justice warriors, every class, colloquium, meeting and paper is an opportunity to signal your virtue.
+That has the effect of stifling the conversation, since it’s hard for anyone to come back with a critical comment without looking sexist, racist or colonialist.
+Once you establish the high ideological ground, it’s easy to defend your position without having to draw on data, methods or logic.
 Being right brings reliable rewards.

 Some Common Ground: Becoming Social Engineers

-These two tendencies within the educational research community appear to be opposites, but in one way they are quite similar.
+These two tendencies within the social science research community appear to be opposites, but in one way, they are quite similar.
 Both show a commitment for scholars in the field to become engineers whose job it is to fix social problems.
-For the academic technicians, this means a focus on creating data-driven policies for school reform, where the aim is to bring school and society in line with the findings of rigorous research.
+For the academic technicians, that means a focus on creating data-driven policies for education reform, where the aim is to bring education and society in line with the findings of rigorous research.
 Research says do this, so let it be so.
-For justice warriors, this means a focus on bringing school and society in line with your own personal sense of what is righteous.
+For justice warriors, that means a focus on bringing education and society in line with your own personal sense of what is righteous.
 Both say: I know best, so get out of my way.

 The problem with this, of course, is that exercises in social engineering so often go very badly, no matter how much they are validated by science or confirmed by belief.
-Think communism, fascism, the inquisition, eugenics, the penitentiary, and the school.
+Think communism, fascism, the inquisition, eugenics, the penitentiary and — often — the school or college.
 Rationalized scientific knowledge can be a destructive tool for tinkering with the emergent, organic ecology of social life.
 And moral absolutism can easily poison the soil.

 A Couple Antidotes

 One antidote to the dual diseases of academic technicalism and justice fundamentalism is a dose of humility.
-What most social engineers have in common is a failure to consider the possibility that they might be wrong.
-Maybe I don’t know enough.
+What most social engineers have in common is a failure to consider the possibility that they might be wrong — to acknowledge, for instance: maybe I don’t know enough.
 Maybe my methods don’t apply in this setting.
 Maybe my theories are flawed.
 Maybe my values are not universal.
 Maybe my beliefs are mistaken.
 Maybe my morals are themselves tainted by inconsistency.
 Maybe it’s not just a case of technique; maybe ends matter.
 Maybe it’s not just a case of values; maybe means matter.

-Playing with ideas is fundamental to the ways that universities work.
-Ideally, universities provide a zone of autonomy for faculty that allows them to explore the intellectual terrain, unfettered by concerns about what’s politically correct, socially useful, or potentially ridiculous.
+Playing with ideas is fundamental to the ways that colleges and universities work.
+Ideally, higher education institutions provide a zone of autonomy for faculty that allows them to explore the intellectual terrain, unfettered by concerns about what’s politically correct, socially useful or potentially ridiculous.
 This freedom is more than a license to be frivolous, though it’s tolerant of such behavior.
 Its value comes from the way it opens up possibilities that more planful programs of research might miss.
-It allows you to think the unthinkable and pursue the longshot.
+It allows you to think the unthinkable and pursue the long shot.
 Maybe most such efforts come to naught, but that’s an acceptable cost if a few fall on fertile soil and grow into insights of great significance.
-Play is messy but it’s highly functional.
+Play is messy, but it’s highly functional.